Transit (satellite navigation system): Other satellites

 There were 41 satellites in the Transit series that were assigned the Transit name by NASA.

-Transit 3B demonstrated uploading programs into the onboard computer's memory whilst in orbit.
+Transit 3B demonstrated uploading programs into the onboard computer's memory while in orbit.

 Transit 4A, launched June 29, 1961, was the first satellite to use a radioactive power source (RTG) (a SNAP-3).
 Transit 4B (1961) also had a SNAP-3 RTG.
 Transit 4B was among several satellites which were inadvertently damaged or destroyed in a nuclear explosion, specifically the United States Starfish Prime high-altitude nuclear test on July 9, 1962 and subsequent radiation belt.

 Transit 5A3 used batteries powered by solar arrays and Transit 5BN-1 (1963) had a SNAP-9A RTG.

 Transit 5B-2 (1963) had a SNAP-9A RTG.

 In 1964, a rocket failed to boost Transit 5BN-3 with a SNAP-9A RTG into orbit.
 It "burned up during re-entry and ablated into small particles" together with its approximately 1 kilogram of Plutonium-238.

 Transit 5B-5 resumed communicating again after an extended period of inactivity (a zombie satellite).

 Transit-9 and 5B4 (1964) and Transit-5B7 and 5B6 (1965) each had "a nuclear power source".

 The US Air Force also periodically launched short lived satellites equipped with radio beacons of 162 MHz and 324 MHz at much lower orbits to study orbital drag.
 The Transit ground tracking stations tracked these satellites as well, locating the satellites within their orbits using the same principles.
 The satellite location data was used to collect orbital drag data, including variations in the upper atmosphere and the Earth's gravitational field.

 Beacon Explorer-A and Beacon Explorer-B also carried Transit-compatible transmitters.